 China Eye Diary - Notices and events.

-To see the contents of the last ten years of our magazine please visit our annual index pages:
+To see the contents of the last twelve years of our magazine please visit our annual index pages:

 We welcome contributions to China Eye either by writing articles or suggesting a contact who can.
 Articles are welcomed on any aspect of China, especially if it contributes to Anglo-Chinese Understanding.
 A guidelines for contributors leaflet has been prepared and will be sent or e-mailed to anyone on request.
 You can also help by letting us know of any events, theatre, performances or meetings in your area, which may be of interest to SACU members.
 Please contact the China Eye editor and remember to include all details of dates, opening times, entry charge, location and contact numbers.
 You can also contribute to the production of China Eye by helping to proofread parts of the manuscript before printing.
 Please contact the editor using our Contact page if you can help.
 Thank you.

 Back issues of our magazines are still available.
 Go to Back issues page for more details

 Copyright © SACU 1965-2016.
 If you have any comments, updates or corrections please let us know via our Contact page.